greenboxal/doggohub/doc/workflow/importing/migrating_from_svn.md

 There are two approaches to SVN to Git migration:

 1. [Git/SVN Mirror](#smooth-migration-with-a-gitsvn-mirror-using-subgit) which:
-    - Makes the GitLab repository to mirror the SVN project.
+    - Makes the DoggoHub repository to mirror the SVN project.
     - Git and SVN repositories are kept in sync; you can use either one.
     - Smoothens the migration process and allows to manage migration risks.